haozhestat/RFIntervals/README.md

 # RFIntervals
-The R codes and datasets for the paper "Random Forest Prediction Intervals"
+The R code and datasets for the paper "Random Forest Prediction Intervals"